kaaveland/kaaveland.github.io/content/pages/about.md

 I have some hobbies that I might write about at some point too, particularly when they overlap with technology in some way:

 - Fishing.
-The chances of finding my near a lake between May and October are reasonably good.
+The chances of finding me near a lake between May and October are reasonably good.
 - Photography.
 I wanted to take the nicest landscape photos, but after my son was born I'm mostly taking only family photos.